Puputfatmawati/Tugas-Writing-skilvul/Week 6 BE Development-2/README.md

 3. One to one
    - Sangat jarang digunakan
-   - Diimplementasikan dengan cara yang sama seperti One to Many tetapi dengan kondisi tambahan (foreign key merupakan primary key)
+   - Diimplementasikan dengan cara yang sama seperti One to Many tetapi dengan kondisi tambahan (foreign key merupakan primary key)</br>

 ![one1](oneto1.jpeg)

 ### Database Normalization